SpenceKonde/ATTinyCore/avr/extras/ATtiny_x4.md

 ### Tone Support
 Tone() uses Timer1.
 For best results, use PA6 and PA5, as this will use the hardware output compare to generate the square wave instead of using interrupts.

+### Servo Support
+The standard Servo library is hardcoded to work on specific parts only, we include a builtin Servo library that supports the Tiny x4 series.
+As always, while a software serial port (including the builtin one, Serial, on these ports, see below) is receiving or transmitting, the servo signal will glitch.
+See [the Servo/Servo_ATTinyCore library](../libraries/Servo/README.md) for more details.
+Like tone(), this will disable PWM on PA6 and PA6.

 ### I2C Support
 There is no hardware I2C peripheral.
 I2C functionality can be achieved with the hardware USI.
 This is handled transparently via the special version of the Wire library included with this core. **You must have external pullup resistors installed** in order for I2C functionality to work at all.
 There is no need for libraries like TinyWire or USIWire or that kind of thing.